 One of CAM's board members, Dick Trupp, became the key person who proposed reconstructing the model as the USS ORISKANY, as it already had the number 34 on the flight deck.
 Originally, CAM volunteers were just going to try to repair and improve on the existing model.
 As the project started Dick realized that there are probably more photos and data available from the Internet and other sources on the Oriskany for the period just before the 1966 fire, than for any other timeframe.
 He therefore decided to have the model reconstructed just as the USS ORISKANY had been in 1966.

 Enter Ted Nolde, Larry Todd, and Darren Roberts.

-- Ted has painstakingly built the new island superstructure from scratch (see Island Superstructure page).
+- Ted painstakingly built the new island superstructure from scratch (see Island Superstructure page).

-- Larry is modifying the original training model hull to correct imperfections in its height and length specifications in order to conform to an exact 1/96 scale.
+- Larry modified the original training model hull to correct imperfections in its height and length specifications in order to conform to an exact 1/96 scale.

 - Darren built the air wing of 49 1/100 scale model aircraft, not only with the correct Squadron markings, but also with the correct Bureau Numbers of the aircraft aboard USS ORISKANY at that time.
 While most of the jets are from plastic model kits, the Skyraiders are die cast models that have to be re-marked and landing gear added.

 Unveiling ceremony is set for Tuesday Sept 23rd.